graphql/graphql-spec/spec/Section 3 -- Type System.md

 Oneof Fields are a special variant of Object Type fields where the type system asserts that exactly one of the field's arguments must be set and non-null, all others being omitted.
-This is useful for representing situations where an input may be one of many different options.
+This is useful for representing situations where a field provides more than one input option to accomplish the same (or similar) goal.

 When using the type system definition language, the `@oneOf` directive is used to indicate that a Field is a Oneof Field (and thus requires exactly one of its